101PercentHuman/can-that-be-accessible/README.md

 ## Zen

-I am using what my forked version of [Zen by frjo](https://github.com/frjo/hugo-theme-zen).
+I am using what my forked version of [Zen by frjo](https://github.com/frjo/hugo-theme-zen) (version 7.0.1).
 As you'll find, the entire theme is there in the repo.
 I did this so that I can modify Zen to be even more accessible than it currently is.
+Hugo was having difficulties compiling Zen when I had it as a module.

 I take no issue if you want to use the modified Zen I have here.
+Note that my changes are all done within the layouts folder in the main repo—using proper Hugo overrides.